mlswg/mls-protocol/draft-ietf-mls-protocol.md

 field for a node MUST be populated if and only if that node is a leaf in the tree.

+The values in the WelcomeInfo struct correspond to the state of the group after the Add message has been processed.
+Thus, for example, the `tree` field will already include the new member at the indicated index, and the transcript hash fields will cover the MLSPlaintext that conveyed the Add in which the new member was added.

-Note that the `init_secret` in the Welcome message is the `init_secret` at the output of the key schedule diagram in
-{{key-schedule}}.
-That is, if the `epoch` value in the Welcome message is `n`, then the `init_secret` value is `init_secret_[n]`.
+The exception to this rule is the `init_secret` field, which is the value at the input of the key schedule diagram in {{key-schedule}}.
+That is, if the `epoch` value in the Welcome message is `n`, then the `init_secret` value is `init_secret_[n-1]`.
+Based on this value and the GroupContext object constructed from the other fields, the new member can derive the `epoch_secret` and other derived secrets for the epoch.
-The new member can combine this init secret with the update secret transmitted in the corresponding Add message to get the epoch secret for the epoch in which it is added.
-No secrets from prior epochs are revealed to the new member.

-Since the new member is expected to process the Add message for itself, the Welcome message should reflect the state of the group before the new user is added.
-The sender of the Welcome message can simply copy all fields from their GroupContext object.

 [[ OPEN ISSUE: The Welcome message needs to be synchronized in the same way as the Add.
 That is, the Welcome should be sent only if